aws-samples/aws-online-data-migration-workshop/module2/README.md

 In this module you will perform the following tasks

--   Create an Amazon S3 bucket, to back your AWS File Gateway share
+-   Create an Amazon S3 bucket, to back your File Gateway, file share

 -   Deploy an AWS Storage Gateway in File mode